sidfishus/react-cscarousel/README.md

 # Notes
 - Lazy loading: Files are lazy loaded to make the component more responsive, and avoid downloading files which are not displayed.
 - File order: Files are displayed in the order they are presented in the **files** array prop.
 This means that the file at index 0 is the first displayed file in the carousel.
 - Thumbnails: If used alongside a list of thumbnails, it is recommended that the thumbnail images are created separately and with a reduced size.
-Otherwise this will default the lazy loading aspect of the carousel.
+Otherwise this will stop the lazy loading aspect of the carousel.
 - Styles: Don't forget to import "react-cscarousel/dist/styles.scss" otherwise the styling won't work!

 # Exported Functions